 8. Final Thoughts

 Labeling is not just a legal requirement—it is the gateway to consumer trust and brand longevity.
-Whether you are a domestic brand or an international exporter, complying with Circular 06/2011/TT-BYT, and its updates (Circulars 32/2019 & 29/2020) as well as Decree 43/2017/ND-CP, amended by Decree 111/2021/ND-CP is mandatory for operating in the Vietnamese cosmetic market.
+Whether you are a domestic brand or an international exporter, complying with Vietnam’s core labeling laws: Decree 43/2017/NĐ-CP (as amended by Decree 111/2021/NĐ-CP) and the detailed guidelines in Circular 06/2011/TT-BYT is mandatory for operating in the Vietnamese cosmetic market.